Working safely in hot conditions

 Heat illness

-If the body can’t balance heat inputs, heat stress may lead to heat illness (or heat strain), a physical response designed to reduce body temperature.
+If the body can’t balance its heat inputs, heat stress may lead to heat illness (or heat strain), a physical response designed to reduce body temperature.

 Types of heat illness include:

-• discomfort - flushed skin, increased sweating, heat rashes (prickly heat);
+• discomfort - flushed skin, increased sweating, heat rashes (prickly heat)

-• mild heat illness - feeling tired, weak or dizzy, cramps, reduced work capacity, reduced attention span, irritability;
+• mild heat illness - feeling tired, weak or dizzy, cramps, reduced work capacity, reduced attention span, irritability

-• heat stroke - irritability, confusion, speech problems, hot dry skin, convulsions, unconsciousness, body temperature above 40C, cardiac arrest - potentially fatal, a life threatening condition that requires immediate first aid and medical attention.
+• heat stroke - irritability, confusion, speech problems, hot dry skin, convulsions, unconsciousness, body temperature above 40°C, cardiac arrest - potentially fatal, a life threatening condition that requires immediate first aid and medical attention.

 Managing the risk of heat illness